joelbarton-io/launch_school/RB120/assessment_prep/written/concepts.md

 1. What's the focus of the question? (intent)
 2. What's the most simple way I can explain this that completely addresses the intent of the question.
+# abstraction
+- In general, abstraction allows us to separate implementation from interface; complex aspects of implementation are hidden away and what we are left with is interface, or the ability to send messages and use class structures and objects.
+- the whole ability to model real-world concepts or ideas is the backbone of OOP design and this is all because of abstraction
+- the main benefits are the ability to write cleaner, more organized, less dependant code that's easier to maintain and think about at a higher level.

 # classes and objects
 ### class